 based on average temperature and humidity from NOAA (the National Oceanic and Atmospheric Administration).
 Read below for more weather and travel details.

 Weather in Iceland

-Average temperatures in Iceland vary little and are too cold to be considered temperate by most.
-The area is in the bottom 1 percent of tourist destinations for pleasant weather.
+Average temperatures in Iceland vary somewhat.
+Considering humidity, temperatures feel cold all year with a very low chance of rain or snow throughout the year.
+The area is less temperate than some — in the 34th percentile for pleasant weather — compared to tourist destinations worldwide.
 Weeks with ideal weather are listed above.
 If you’re looking for the very warmest time to visit Iceland, the hottest months are August, July, and then September.
 See average monthly temperatures below.
 The warmest time of year is generally late July where highs are regularly around 54.4°F (12.4°C) with temperatures rarely dropping below 44.8°F (7.1°C) at night.